realaltffour/ayham.xyz/content/links/_index.md

 # Other
 * <https://nytimes.com/games/wordle> - A good word game hosted by NYtimes.
+* <https://tie-a-tie.net> - Learn to tie a tie; sometimes tying a tie is not en-tie-rely easy.
 * <https://hmpg.net/> - The end of the internet.